 Metastasis is the spread of cancer cells to other organs.
 It’s common in patients with advanced colon and rectal cancer.
 Colon cancer usually spreads to the liver; rectal cancer, to the lungs.
 But either cancer can spread to either or both organs.
 About 60 to 70 percent of people develop a liver tumor if cancer comes back after primary colorectal cancer surgery.

-To treat metastases, the colorectal experts at Memorial Sloan Kettering use a variety of treatment approaches for metastases, including:
+To treat metastases, the colorectal experts at Memorial Sloan Kettering use a variety of treatment approaches, including:

 - image-guided therapies